zorael/kameloso/README.md

 The colours may be hard to see and the text difficult to read if you have a bright terminal background.
 If so, make sure to pass the `--bright` argument, and/or modify the configuration file; `brightTerminal` under `[Core]`.
 The bot uses the entire range of [8-colour ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit), so if one or more colours are too dark or bright even with the right `brightTerminal` setting, please see to your terminal appearance settings.
 This is not uncommon, especially with backgrounds that are not fully black or white.
 (Read: Monokai, Breeze, Solaris, ...)

 Once the bot has joined a channel it's ready.
-Mind that you need to authorise yourself with any services and enter your administrator's account name in the configuration file before it will listen to anything you do.
-Before allowing *anyone* to trigger any functionality it will look them up and compare their accounts with its internal whitelist.
+Mind that you need to authorise yourself with any services and enter your administrators' account names in the configuration file before it will listen to anything you do.
+Before allowing *anyone* to trigger any functionality it will look them up and compare their accounts with its internal whitelists.

 ```
      you | !say herp